appwrite/awesome-appwrite/README.md

 * **Flutter Appwrite Quiz App** A simple Quiz App built with Flutter and Appwrite [Source Code](https://github.com/appwrite/quiz-with-flutter)

-* **Flutter Appwrite Login Template** A starter template to get you up and running with Appwrite E-mail Authentication.
-[Source Code](https://github.com/alistairholmes/flutter-appwrite-login)

 * **Flutter Appwrite Social App** A Social App playground for testing the features of Appwrite.
 [Source Code](https://github.com/alistairholmes/flutter-appwrite-social-app)

 * **Appwrite + Vue.js CRUD** This is a Vue.js App made to interact with a Appwrite Server [Source Code](https://github.com/Anstroy/countries-app-vue)